 Who Should Take Coaching For CAT?

-The first question that comes in mind of students is like – should I take coaching for CAT?
+The first question that comes to mind of students is – should I take coaching for CAT?
 My aptitude is at this or this level, so what should I do to maximize my chances of making it to the top B school.
-All the people who fall in any of the following categories, should certainly consider coaching for their preparation.
+All the people who fall in any of the following categories should certainly consider coaching for their preparation.